device42/device42-docs/docs/infrastructure-management/devices/device-blade-slots.md

 ## Using the Visual Model Editor

-Click **Turn ON** to enable edit mode, and then drag and drop parts slots as desired.
+Click **Turn ON** to enable edit mode, then drag and drop parts slots as desired.

 <ThemedImage
   alt="Turn ON button"